-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reporting period.
-These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
+The preparation of the financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Significant items subject to such estimates and assumptions include deferred contributions.
+Actual results could differ from those estimates.